-The new Property Practitioners Act, which will replace the current Estate Agency Affairs Act, is expected to be promulgated soon.
-It has been passed by the National Assembly and the National Council of Provinces, signed off by our President and, at time of writing, is awaiting only for stakeholders to be invited to comment on the Regulations, and then it will be gazetted.
+The new Property Practitioners Act, which will replace the current Estate Agency Affairs Act, was passed by the National Assembly and the National Council of Provinces, signed off by our President and, at time of writing, is awaiting only for stakeholders to be invited to comment on the Regulations, and then it will be gazetted.
 Once gazetted the advert will give the effective date of the Act.

 In terms of the new Act, the Board of Authority (the old EAAB or Estate Agency Affairs Board) will have to issue a new Code of Conduct to bring Code in line with the provisions of the new Act.
 In addition, the new Act will be accompanied by a set of Regulations that have yet to be published.

 PropAcademy has not yet had sight of the Bill as passed, and so we do not yet know if the final version that will be signed into law by the President contains any changes to the earlier version of the Bill.